-Sleep Calculator Guide: How to Use Sleep Cycles to Wake Up Rested in 2025
+Sleep Calculator Guide β How to Wake Up Rested Using Sleep Cycles

 If you've ever slept for 8 hours and still felt exhausted, you're not alone.
 The problem usually isn't just how long you sleep, but when you go to bed and when your alarm goes off.
 Our sleep calculator is designed to fix exactly that by aligning your bedtime and wake-up time with natural 90-minute sleep cycles.

-Instead of guessing a bedtime, you can enter the time you need to wake up, and the calculator works backward to suggest several options like 6 hours, 7.5 hours, or 9 hours of sleep.
-Each option is built from full sleep cycles, plus your personal “time to fall asleep”, so your alarm has a much better chance of catching you at the right moment.
+Instead of guessing a bedtime, you can enter the time you need to wake up, and the calculator works backward to suggest options like 6 hours, 7.5 hours, or 9 hours of sleep.
+Each option is built from full sleep cycles plus your personal time to fall asleep, so your alarm has a much better chance of catching you at the right moment.

 How the Sleep Calculator Uses 90-Minute Sleep Cycles